-Overview of advising, education and resources we offer to students:
+Overview of advising and career development we offer to students:

 Exploring self, careers, and majors.

 We provide advising and resources to students who are exploring career options and majors, who are considering changing majors, or who need more information about career options associated with the majors they have chosen.

 All students are encouraged to seek experience during college that relates to, and helps them explore, their career goals.
 Over 90% of Virginia Tech students graduate with more than one type of experience; even so, over a third wish they had gotten more experience.
 Types of experience vary by career field, and include: volunteer work, part-time jobs, summer jobs, unpaid internships, paid internships, field study, cooperative education, and undergraduate research.

 Career and Professional Development administers the Undergraduate Cooperative Education and Internship Program [CEIP] and advises all students on pursuing career-related experience.